-(A handout on proposed school boundary changes is available here.)
+(A handout on proposed school boundary)

 Burroughs and Buffum elementary schools may be closed after this school year due to declining enrollment and the state’s massive cuts to public education.
 The Board of Education at its regular meeting this week began considering the closure of the two schools, and a formal vote on the matter could occur as early as Feb.
 1.